 OPKO is headquartered in Miami, Florida.
 OPKO's principal offices are located at 4400 Biscayne Boulevard, Miami, Florida 33137 and its phone number is (305) 575-4100.
 OPKO's principal website is www.opko.com.
 The information contained on OPKO's website is not deemed part of this joint proxy statement/prospectus.
 OPKO common stock is listed on the NYSE and trades under the symbol "OPK".
+Additionally, OPKO intends to apply to list its shares on the Tel Aviv Stock Exchange prior to the closing of the Merger.

-For a more complete discussion of OPKO's business, see the section titled "Information About the Companies-OPKO Health, Inc." beginning on page 103.
+For a more complete discussion of OPKO's business, see the section titled "Information About the Companies-OPKO Health, Inc." beginning on page 104.
 Additional information about OPKO and its subsidiaries is also included in documents incorporated by reference into this joint proxy statement/prospectus.
-See the section titled "Where You Can Find Additional Information" beginning on page 174.
+See the section titled "Where You Can Find Additional Information" beginning on page 176.